Pencil Marks in Sudoku: How to Use Notes

 - Expert puzzles — fill in full pencil marks for every empty cell before looking for patterns.

-Cell E5 is empty.
+Cell A2 is empty.
 To find its candidates, check which digits are already placed in its row, column, and box.

 Work through the three constraint groups one by one:

-- Digits 3 and 7 are the only ones absent from all three groups.
+- Digits 1 and 8 are the only ones absent from all three groups — write them as small marks inside A2.

 Reading candidates to find a placement